AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 >[!CAUTION]
 >
->To approve a content, a Proof cycle is mandatory.
+>To approve a content, a proof cycle is mandatory.
 Proofs let you approve the display of information, personalization data and check that links are working.
-For more on creating a proof and its lifecycle, refer to the [this section](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) section.
+Learn how to create a proof in [this section](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof).
 >
->The content approval functionalities detailed below are designed to be added to the proof delivery.
+>The content approval functionalities detailed below relate to the proof delivery.

 It is possible to configure a content approval cycle.
 To do this, select the **[!UICONTROL Enable content approval]** option in the approval settings window.
 The main steps of the content approval cycle are: